Menu

 It took us about two hours to reach the end of the traverse where Lake Mackenzie loomed large below us.
 From there it’s a steady zigzag down into the forest and onto Lake Mackenzie Hut.

-By time we eventually got to the hut, I was pretty tired and my old niggling ITB friend had said a more than unwelcome hello.
-I was too tired to explore much around the hut and spent my time stretching my worn-out legs.
+By time we eventually got to the hut, I was tired and my old niggling ITB friend in my knee had said a more than unwelcome hello given the rather “root-y” descent.
+I was too tired to explore much around the hut and spent my afternoon stretching my worn-out legs.

 LAKE MACKENZIE HUT